Japan Autumn Color

 per person, double occupancy*

-*U.S. dollars based upon minimum of 9 participants.
-There is a small group surcharge of $500 if 5-8 participants.
+*U.S. dollars based upon minimum of 6 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $1195.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $TBD.